Verdugo is a Tucson product from Sahuaro High who committed to Arizona State in his senior year, 2014.

 “I was like, ‘Yup.
 Mmm.
 Let’s goooo!’”
 Verdugo said.

 But the front office had concerns before this season about Verdugo's maturity level, something Verdugo recognized and acknowledged.
-He said he tried toning down his personality during his brief stints in the majors the past two seasons to fit in.
+He said that, in order to fit in, he tried toning down his personality during his brief stints in the Majors the past two seasons.
 He was more mellow.
 Calmer.
 Breaking spring training with the team for the first time, he believes, has allowed his peers to understand him better and given him greater confidence to be himself.